NFL cheerleading: Cheerleader competitions

 The first "Battle of the NFL Cheerleaders" was held in 1979 in Hollywood, Florida.
 Two cheerleaders from each cheerleading team compete against other mini-teams in various athletic events.
-The events include kayaking, swimming, 100-yard dash, obstacle courses, and jet skiing.
+The events include kayaking, swimming 100-yard dash, obstacle courses, and jet skiing.
 The Minnesota Vikings Cheerleaders took home the title in 1979.

 In 1980, it was held in Atlantic City, New Jersey, and the Washington Redskinettes were the champions.
 The winners were Shiona Baum and Jeannie Fritz, and each received a car as the grand prize.

-The competition was resurrected in 2006 by the NFL Network, and was called NFL Cheerleader Playoffs.
+The competition was resurrected in 2006 by the NFL Network and was called the NFL Cheerleader Playoffs.
 The playoffs were taped between July 17 and July 21, 2006, at Six Flags New England in Agawam, Massachusetts.
 Two-person teams of cheerleaders from 25 of the NFL's 32 teams participated in a four-event series of competitions.
 The first two events tested the cheerleaders' athletic abilities in events like the 100-yard dash, kayaking, tandem cycling, and the obstacle course.
 The third event was a trivia challenge called "Know Your NFL."
 The final competition was a one-minute dance routine, similar to what they normally perform on NFL sidelines.
 The San Diego Chargers team (Casie and Shantel) defeated the Atlanta Falcons and St. Louis Rams squads to win the overall championship.
 The three teams finished in a three-way tie, with 210 points.
 The Chargers were declared the winners based on winning the dance competition.